The Lion Sleeps Tonight: Composition

-"Mbube" defined contemporary South African music and the isicathamiya genre, a form of a capella choral song stemming from "elements of Zulu traditional music … rehearsed and performed after hours in migrant workers' hostels" along with Western, Christian influences.
-The word mbube became shorthand for male a cappella choral singing in South Africa (Note: According to David B. Coplan, the ingoma busuku style adopted the name "mbube" after the song's release.) and lent its name to a distinct music style.
-This style, notes the anthropologist David B. Coplan, "appealed across the class spectrum, melodised a growing African nationalism, created nostalgia for a lost society, and fused urban and rural values."
-According to Erlmann, "Mbube" became "canonic for an entire generation of performers"; for instance, all subsequent South African music styles adopted its booming I-IV-V bass patterns.
+Release and effect on Linda and South African music

-While the song proved a monumental success, Linda did not profit, as he sold his rights to "Mbube" to Eric Gallo for ten shillings just after the recording session.
-Seeing that Linda could not read and had no understanding of royalties, a court would later deem this deal unfair.
-Gallo also paid Linda the equivalent of $2 for the first run of a few hundred records.

-"Mbube" made Linda "a legend in the Zulu subculture," and his band went on to dominate all-night song competitions.
-The Evening Birds continued performing until 1948, remaining prominent till their dying days.
-However, Linda would never attain wealth or fortune.
-He lived "with barely a stick of furniture, sleeping on a dirt floor carpeted with cow dung," and malnutrition took the life of one of his children.
-In 1959, Linda collapsed onstage, which doctors ruled a result of kidney failure.
-He died three years later aged 53.
-At the time of his death, his bank account contained roughly $40 in today's money.
+"Mbube" achieved widespread success.
+With over 100,000 copies of the song sold in Africa over the next nine years, Erlmann considers it the first South African "hit".
+According to Malan, Linda became "a legend in the Zulu subculture", and his band went on to dominate all-night song competitions.
+But he did not profit; he sold his rights to "Mbube" to Eric Gallo for ten shillings just after the recording session.
+Gallo also paid him the equivalent of $2 for the first run of a few hundred records.
+Seeing that Linda could not read and did not understand royalties, a South African court would deem this deal unfair by 2006.
+The Evening Birds remained prominent performers until their disbanding in 1948.
+But Linda never attained wealth or fortune; he lived in a house with a dirt floor coated in cow manure and suffered the death of one of his children from malnutrition.
+In 1959, he collapsed onstage, which doctors ruled a result of kidney failure, and died three years later aged 53.
+At the time of his death, his bank account held roughly $40 in today's money.
 (Note: Different figures are suggested.
-Sharon Lafraniere writes that Linda died with $22 in his account, worth $35.08 in 2025, but Simon Robinson denotes $25, worth $42.54.)
+Sharon Lafraniere (2006) writes that Linda died with $22 in his account, worth $35.66 in 2026, but Simon Robinson (2004) denotes $25, worth $43.25.)
 His family could not afford a tombstone.

+"Mbube" defined contemporary South African music and the isicathamiya genre; isicathamiya is a form of a cappella choral song stemming from traditional Zulu music "rehearsed and performed after hours in migrant workers' hostels" along with Western, Christian influences, writes Gwen Ansell.
+The word mbube, now shorthand for male a cappella choral singing in South Africa, (Note: According to David B. Coplan, the ingoma busuku style adopted the name "mbube" after the song's release.) lent its name to a distinct music style, a style that anthropologist David B. Coplan argues "appealed across the class spectrum, melodised a growing African nationalism, created nostalgia for a lost society, and fused urban and rural values".
+In Erlmann's words, "Mbube" was "canonic for an entire generation of performers".
+For instance, all subsequent South African music styles adopted its booming I-IV-V bass patterns.